sidnair/recipes/_indian/chana-dal.md

 1. Add garam masala to finish.

 ## Variations
-- Instead of garam masala, tamarind paste works well.
+- For a different style of dal, you can add tamarind paste at the end instead of garam masala.
 - Without an Instant Pot, the dal can be cooked on the stovetop for 45-60 minutes.